Data-Driven Weak-form Discovery of Stochastic Systems: Theoretical Framework

-Let $\{X_{t_0}, X_{t_1}, \ldots, X_{t_N}\}$ be a set of discrete observations of the scalar It\^{o} diffusion \eqref{eq:sde_intro} at equally spaced times $t_n = n\dt$.
-We assume the true drift $b(x)$ and diffusion $a(x)$ can both be expressed as finite sparse linear combinations of known basis functions:
+Let $\{X_{t_0},\ldots,X_{t_N}\}$ be discrete observations of the scalar It\^{o} diffusion~\cref{eq:sde_intro} at times $t_n = n\dt$.
+We assume the true drift and diffusion can be expressed as sparse linear combinations of a known feature library:

-where $\Theta(x)=[f_1(x),\ldots,f_K(x)]$ is a user-specified feature library and $c^*,d^*\in\R^K$ are sparse vectors.
-In our experiments, the library consists of monomials up to degree four: $\Theta(x)=[1, x, x^2, x^3, x^4]$, a choice that exactly spans the drift and diffusion polynomials of all three benchmark systems.
-The identification problem is then to recover the sparse coefficient vectors $c^*$ and $d^*$ from trajectory data, which together determine the full infinitesimal generator \eqref{eq:generator_intro}.